Why Support the Merit Award

 Minimal Operating Expenses

-Over 95% of our funding goes directly to Merit Award recipients.
+Over 90% of our funding goes directly to Merit Award bursaries.

 Partnering with Educators

-The program gives a $500, $750 and $2,000 bursary and recognition to students who have demonstrated their commitment to their academic studies, extra-curricular activities, and contribution to the community.
+The program has provided nearly $1.4 million in bursaries to recognize students who have demonstrated commitment to their academic studies, extra-curricular activities, and contribution to the community.

 Staying in School is Key